-- r.
-The following fees shall be retained in full by the Postal Administration which has collected them: - (a) The fee for Advice of Delivery referred to in Article 10;(b) The enquiry fee referred to in Article 17 of section 1; - (c) The despatch fee for an insured parcel referred to in Article 18, section 3. - 2.
-The fee for Customs clearance referred to in Article 6 shall be retained by the Administration of the country of destination.
+- I. The following fees shall be retained in full by the Administration which has collected them: - (a) The fee for advice of delivery, referred to in Article 9.(b) The enquiry fee referred to in Article 16, Section 1. - (c) The despatch fee for an insured parcel referred to in Article 17, Section 3. - 2.
+The fee for Customs clearance referred to in Article 5 shall be retained by the Administration of destination.